nomis51/Menagerie/README.md

 - Sound effects and notifications
 - Configurable whispers with internal variables (e.g. item name, player name, price, etc.)
 - Can search/filter offers by item name or player name using the overlay search bars
+- Statistics of your trades made in the app, such as amount of trades and amount of currency per date and currency distrubution
 - Handle aditionnal comment in trade whispers and displayed in the tooltip.
 There's also a yellow star on the offer to notice that there's are notes in the tooltip

 ![2020_12_31_16_24_20_YoloCursorOverlay](https://user-images.githubusercontent.com/25111613/103426087-d4a0b400-4b84-11eb-987e-23adc7e1ec91.png)